saagarwal-pivotal/sleuth/README.md

 The basic unit of work.

 ### Trace:
-Trace: A set of spans forming a tree-like structure.
+A set of spans forming a tree-like structure.

+## Dependencies

+This sample app calls rest-api downstream end point ( https://github.com/saagarwal-pivotal/rest-api.git) downstream and demonstrate that same traceId is carried over.